Wisp Ski Resort: History

-Wisp Resort first opened up in the winter of 1955-1956 and is still one of the earliest southern ski areas to exist.
+Originally called Marsh Mountain, Wisp first opened up in the winter of 1955-1956 and is still one of the earliest southern ski areas to exist.

+By 1960, Marsh Mountain had a pomalift and four rope tows, and the ski season was from approximately December 15 to March 15.

 In the winter of 1966-1967, the first snowmaking was active on the mountain.
-From 1971 to 1979, Wisp resort added 16 slopes, more lights, and more snowmakers.
+During the 1970's Wisp resort grew to 16 slopes and added more lights, snowmakers, and chairlifts.
 A hotel was also added during this time period at the base of the slopes.

 In 2001, Deep Creek Development purchased Wisp Resort.
 The Bear Claw Snow Tubing Park was added in 2001.
 In 2003, the Main Lodge was renovated and expanded by 11,000 feet.
 In 2007, a white water rafting course was added.
 Since DCD purchased the resort in 2001, there have been over $30 million in renovations and capital investment added to the Resort.

 The newly remodeled hotel in 2016 features 102 suites and 67 guest rooms and is a non-smoking establishment.
 It is a four-season establishment and offers recreational activities year-round including 2 18-hole golf courses; Lodestone Golf Course and Fantasy Valley Golf Course.
 The resort is located near three state parks and three state forests within 30 miles.
 These include Deep Creek Lake, Swallow Falls and Big Run State Parks, and Garrett, Potomac, and Savage River State Forests.